Osbizzle/thirdsemesterproject/README.md

-# deploying-a-webpage-using-terraform-and-ansible
+# Deploying-a-Simple-Webpage-Using-Terraform-and-Ansible
-deploying a webpage using terraform and ansible
+Deploying a simple webpage using terraform and ansible